-The English Language and Literature Department is steadfast in our mission to develop Nanhuarians to be world-savvy, articulate, and engaging students.
+The English Language and Literature department stays committed to our mission of nurturing world-savvy, articulate and engaging students.
 This year, we leveraged on the experiences gained from facing the challenges brought about by the pandemic and transformed them into opportunities to further our mission, by synergising new pedagogical approaches to enhance existing techniques.
-On top of signature events such as the Secondary One Public Speaking Workshops held in Term 1, the Structured Reading Programme, and the Reading Ambassadors programme, the department also collaborated with the Humanities Department to bring the English language to life through an exciting EL-Humanities Week Assembly lesson in Term 3 that helped students appreciate English while learning about social issues.
+On top of signature events such as the Secondary One Public Speaking Workshops held in Term 1, the Structured Reading Programme, and the Reading Ambassadors programme, the department continued its collaboration with the Humanities Department through an exciting EL-Humanities Week Assembly lesson in Term 3 that helped students appreciate English while learning about social issues.

 Structured Reading Programme and Current Affairs Programme

 The Structured Reading Programme and Current Affairs Programme aims to cultivate good reading habits among students while heightening their awareness of current affairs.

 This year, our Reading Ambassadors took the lead by sharing their book reviews with their schoolmates on the English Language and Literature website.
 During the school’s assembly programme, they also explored topics that are of interest to them such as youth empowerment and the changing employment landscape.
 The Reading Ambassadors will strive to encourage their peers to continue reading by sparking their interest in reading.

 “I was excited to post the book review I designed and wrote on the SRP website!
 Knowing that my fellow schoolmates would read this was really exciting to me.
 It makes me happy knowing that a book that I enjoy might also be similarly loved by my schoolmates!”